There is an option now on your profile page

 - System of a Down's guitarist, songwriter and occasional vocalist Daron Malakian regularly wears eyeliner when performing on stage and when posing for photos.

-- Often featured on the members of emo bands such as My Chemical Romance, AFI, The Used, and Fall Out Boy (and that includes their emo-pop followers).
+- Often featured on the members of emo bands such as My Chemical Romance, AFI, The Used, and Fall Out Boy (and their followers)...at least until they lost interest, which hasn't really stopped non-fans and fans alike from still strongly associating guyliner with them long after they've stopped using it heavily.

 - Green Day frontman Billie Joe Armstrong has had a similar aesthetic since the video for "Longview" off of Dookie and in subsequent works.